Alexander Payne: Unrealized projects

 In 1999, it was reported that Payne was in talks to direct Esquivel, a biopic starring John Leguizamo as Mexican musician Juan García Esquivel.
 He was also developing an adaptation of Paul Auster's The Locked Room at the time.

 In 2000, it was reported that Payne was to co-write and direct an untitled film inspired by Oscar Wilde's The Picture of Dorian Gray.
 However, nothing more was heard of this project.

 At one point, Payne was in talks to direct the remake of the 1966 heist comedy Gambit, after the Coen brothers did a rewrite of the film in 2003.
 He planned to reunite with Reese Witherspoon for the project, but he ultimately decided against it, reluctant to direct a script he didn't write.

 In November 2010, it was reported that Payne would possibly direct the film adaptation of Daniel Clowes's graphic novel Wilson.
 Then in November 2011, Payne confirmed that he was to direct Wilson next after Nebraska (2013).
 However, Payne officially confirmed in a 2014 interview with Parade that he was no longer attached to the Wilson project.

-It was reported in 2011 that Payne was to direct a film titled Fork in the Road.
+It was reported in 2011 that Payne was to direct a film, Fork in the Road.
 That project was to have been an adaptation of a novel by Denis Hamill.

-In 2012, it was reported that Payne and Jim Taylor wrote a script titled The Lost Cause, which was said to be an expansion of Taylor's 2004 short film of the same name.
+In 2012, it was reported that Payne and Jim Taylor wrote a script, The Lost Cause, which was said to be an expansion of Taylor's 2004 short film of the same name.

-In November 2013, Payne was in talks to direct a film titled The Judge's Will for Fox Searchlight Pictures.
+In November 2013, Payne was in talks to direct a film The Judge's Will for Fox Searchlight Pictures.
 The project was to have been based on a New Yorker article written by Ruth Prawer Jhabvala about an elderly judge from Delhi who wants to make sure his much younger wife will be taken care of after his death.
 In May 2018, it was reported that James Ivory would write the screenplay of the project for Payne.
 In June 2018, it was reported that Payne will possibly shoot The Judge's Will in Chicago.

-In November 2014, it was announced that Payne would direct a film titled La Vida Norteña.
+In November 2014, it was announced that Payne would direct a film, La Vida Norteña.
 The project was to have been about a Latin music promoter who befriends a Nebraskan mayor.